Introduction:

 Local Nut Consumption:

-local name for peanuts is gerte.
+The local name for peanuts is gerte.
 Groundnuts are available

 wholesale in the food market or in little bags by ladies on the

-street, offered in a variety of styles, including roasted, salted, sugar-coated, and sometimes boiled.
+street, offered in a variety of styles, including roasted, salted,

-They are also sold in small tomato pot sizes for about D5.00 per pot.
-Groundnut shells are used for fertilizer—you can witness the mounds and mounds of groundnut refuse
+tomato pot sizes for about D5.00 per pot.
+Groundnut shells are

-on the way to Banjul, which are
+refuse on the way to Banjul,

-sometimes free for the taking.
-Unfortunately, the
+which are sometimes free for the taking.
+Unfortunately, the up-country

-transporting the mounds up the river.
+the mounds up the river.

 |